Skip to Content

 6. Brighton Fringe Festival

 Brighton Fringe Festival is renowned for attracting visitors and families alike to Brighton around May each year.
-The festival boasts a number of events and attractions for children and teenagers.
-This includes talks, comedy, dressing up, live music and a circus.
+The festival boasts several events and attractions for children and teenagers.

 Things to do in Brighton with Kids